 Aluminum siding costs about $3 to $6 per square foot, and steel costs $4 to $16 per square foot.
 Metal siding compared to fiber cement is low maintenance but is prone to denting.
 It’s available in a wide range of styles, including shingles, panels, vertical strips, and shingles.

 Brick masonry and brick veneer siding both offer a classic home style with a material trusted for centuries.
-You'll pay anywhere between $5 and $20 per square foot for either option, though building brick masonry walls are more common during initial construction.
+You'll pay anywhere between $5 and $20 per square foot for either option, though building brick masonry walls is more common during initial construction.

-Similar to brick, stone siding comes either as a stone veneer or—less commonly—as a stone masonry wall.
+Similar to brick, stone siding comes either as a stone veneer or, less commonly, as a stone masonry wall.
 Choose between natural and manufactured stone, including fiber cement.
 However, you can pay up to $42 per square foot for the most sought-after stone siding materials.

 EIFS siding, or Exterior Insulation and Finish Systems, has been a popular alternative to stucco since the 1970s.
 Its multilayered system offers durability, strong insulation, and a lighter-weight option compared to stucco.